12 Million Young Adults Live One Step Away from a Medical Bill Bigger Than Any Student Loan

 - Why pay for health insurance?
 After all, it's just another expense to figure into that monthly budget, right?
 Wrong.
 Think of it as a safety net—a way of making sure you get the care you need, when you need it

 Consider what the approximate costs are to see a health care provider for routine exams when you don't have insurance:

 - Eye exam glasses: $250

 - Dental cleaning/X-rays: $180

-- Talk to your parents about their insurance.
-As a college student you were probably covered on your parents' plan.
-But most plans have a cut-off date.
-Find out soon!
+- Talk to your parents about their insurance: As a college student you were probably covered under your parents' plan, but most plans have a cut-off date so be sure to find out yours.

 - Check out COBRA: What is it?
 A temporary form of health insurance that mimics the benefits you received under your current policy and can continue for up to 18 months.
 Note: You have to make the first payment within 45 days of the time your previous coverage ended.